Doctor Druid: Publication history

 In 1976, Marvel editor Roger Stern thought to bring Doctor Droom back for issue #19 of Weird Wonder Tales, a series that reprinted previously published Marvel Comics stories, sometimes with new art.
 Issue #19 reprinted Dr. Droom's origin story but with some altered and added dialogue by Larry Lieber and with the protagonist now called Doctor Anthony Druid, new name conceived by Len Wein, presumably to avoid confusion with Marvel supervillain Doctor Doom.
-Dr. Druid sported a red outfit in his role as hero and the new version of his origin story removed the idea that the appearance of his racial heritage is altered by magic.
-Droom's second story was then reprinted in Weird Wonder Tales #20, again with new art work and with his name changed to Dr. Druid.
+Druid sported a red outfit in his role as hero and the new version of his origin story removed the idea that the appearance of his racial heritage is altered by magic.
+Droom's second story was then reprinted in Weird Wonder Tales #20, again with new art work and with his name changed to Doctor Druid.
 The character then appeared in issues #21-22, but only as a host introducing fantasy stories to the reader.
 Weird Wonder Tales then ended with issue #23, which contained a reprint of another Droom story from Amazing Adventures.
 The story was introduced by a new splash page drawn by artist John Byrne.
 In the story, Droom's drab grey clothing was painted over with Druid's new red uniform.

-Dr. Druid appeared next in The Incredible Hulk vol. 2 #210-211 by writer Len Wein, and Ghost Rider #26 by writer Jim Shooter.
-During Roger Stern's work as writer of Avengers in the 1980s, Dr. Druid frequently appeared as an associate of the team.
+Druid appeared next in The Incredible Hulk (vol. 2) #210-211 by writer Len Wein, and Ghost Rider (vol. 2) #26 by writer Jim Shooter.
+During Roger Stern's work as writer of Avengers in the 1980s, Druid frequently appeared as an associate of the team.

-Dr. Druid appeared in the miniseries Druid #1–4 (May–Aug.
+Druid appeared in the miniseries Druid #1–4 (May–Aug.
 1995) by writer Warren Ellis and artist Leonardo Manco.
 In Marvel Universe #4–7 (Sept.–Dec.
 1998), his backstory was expanded and retconned, now revealing he had been a member of the Monster Hunters, whose adventures took place between the "Age of Monsters" and the "Age of Heroes" (the latter era beginning when the Fantastic Four gain their powers and are soon followed by a wave of new public superheroes).
-Dr. Druid appeared as a Monster Hunter again in issue #2 of Marvel: The Lost Generation.
+Druid appeared as a Monster Hunter again in issue #2 of Marvel: The Lost Generation.

-Doctor Druid was one of the feature characters in the 2011 three-issue limited series Chaos War: Dead Avengers.
+Doctor Druid was one of the featured characters in the 2011 three-issue limited series Chaos War: Dead Avengers.